Pet Dietary Supplements Market Size and Share

 By Product Form: Chewable Retain Loyalty, Liquids Drive Innovation

-Chewable and soft chews dominate the pet supplement market with a 39% share in 2024, primarily due to their flavor-masking capabilities and convenient dosing.
+Chewable and soft chews dominate the pet dietary supplements market with a 39% share in 2024, primarily due to their flavor-masking capabilities and convenient dosing.
 Tablets and capsules maintain strong adoption in veterinary clinics, where precise dosage control and longer shelf life are essential.
 The liquid and gel segment shows the highest growth rate at 8.5% CAGR through 2030, particularly serving senior pets and those that have difficulty with solid supplements.
 Powders and dental chews complete the product range, offering multiple benefits such as joint support, calming effects, and skin health in single formulations.
 The market continues to evolve with new formats such as melt-in-mouth films for convenient administration.

 The increasing focus on nutritional precision has driven innovations in dosage delivery, including liquid pump dispensers and cold-extrusion processes for chewables.
 Manufacturers address supply chain stability through dual-sourcing strategies for ingredients like gelatin and plant-based binders, while implementing sustainability certifications to meet retailer requirements.
 The emergence of combination supplement-snack products reflects consumer interest in functional treats, further strengthening the market position of chewable formats.